adgellida/ubunsys/README.md

 If you want to use PPA
 =============================================

 * Not updated to latest version yet, don't use for now.
-It will be fixed when I know how.
+It will be fixed when I know how...

 `sudo add-apt-repository -y ppa:adgellida/ubunsys`